dd/gitmoji-changelog/packages/gitmoji-changelog-documentation/README.md

 gitmoji-changelog --preset python --version-command "hatch version"
 ```

+If your project uses a dynamic description (i.e., `dynamic = ["description"]` is set), the parser will take the first line from your README file as the description.

 ### Add a preset

 A preset need to export a function.
 When called this function must return three mandatory information about the project in which the cli has been called.
 The name of the project, a short description of it and its current version.